 Deadlines: Funding is available until the end of April 2023 and applications can be made at any time.
-Further information: COVID-19 Response Fund | National Heritage Memorial Fund (nhmf.org.uk) Back to content page National Lottery Heritage Fund - Grants for Heritage Purpose: The focus for 2021 - 22 will be to support projects that will strengthen the recovery of the Heritage sector from the Covid-19 pandemic.
-Priority will be given to heritage projects that: boost the local economy; encourage skills development and job creation; support wellbeing; create better places to live, work and visit; and improve the resilience of heritage organisations.
-Applications should fully reflect the changed circumstances brought about by pandemic.
-Who can apply: not-for-profit organisations, private owners of heritage, and partnerships led by not-for-profit organisations Funding: three levels of grant: £3,000-£10,000; £10,000-£250,000 and £250,000-£5million.
-Pre-application guidance is available for applications over £10,000.
-Deadlines: applications for grants up to £100,000 can be made at any time.
-Applications above £100,000 are assessed quarterly.
-Further information: https://www.heritagefund.org.uk/funding/national-lotterygrants-heritage-2021-22 https://www.heritagefund.org.uk/funding/national-lottery-grants-heritage-2021/3-10k https://www.heritagefund.org.uk/funding/national-lottery-grants-heritage-2021/10-250k https://www.heritagefund.org.uk/funding/national-lottery-grants-heritage2021/250k-5m Back to content page Association for Industrial Archaeology Purpose: The Association provides grants for the restoration of historically, technically, architecturally, and/or archaeologically important industrial buildings, structures, machinery, vehicles and vessels in the UK.
+Further information: COVID-19 Response Fund | National Heritage Memorial Fund (nhmf.org.uk) Back to content page National Lottery Heritage Fund - Grants for Heritage Purpose: The National Lottery Heritage Fund inspires, leads and resources the UK's heritage to create positive and lasting change for people and communities, now and for the future.
+National Lottery Grants for Heritage is our open programme for all types of heritage projects in the UK.
+The impact of the coronavirus (COVID-19) pandemic means they will prioritise heritage projects that: - promote inclusion and involve a wider range of people (a mandatory - outcome) - boost the local economy - encourage skills development and job creation - support wellbeing - create better places to live, work and visit - improve the resilience of organisations working in heritage Who can apply: not-for-profit organisations, private owners of heritage, and partnerships led by not-for-profit organisations Funding: between £3,000 and £10,000, £10,000 to £250,000 and £250,000 to £5m Deadlines: There are no deadlines so you can apply whenever you are ready.
+Further information: Welcome | The National Lottery Heritage Fund Back to content page National Lottery Heritage Fund - Heritage Innovation Fund - NEW Purpose: The Heritage Innovation Fund is a pilot initiative for experimenters, collaborators and learners from across all parts of heritage, across the UK.
+They're looking for people who want to play a leading role in pioneering solutions for making the heritage workforce fit for the future.
+It is designed to support organisations to explore, test and grow the new ways of working needed to support the future of our diverse and varied heritage.
+The funding can be used to support organisations to find practical solutions that will help them - and also be shared across the sector.
+Applicants must be:

+- committed to the innovation process

+- prepared to learn and experiment

+- willing to share their failures as well as their successes

+Who can apply: not-for-profit organisations, private owners of heritage, and partnerships led by not-for-profit organisations

+Funding: up to £25,000.

+Deadlines: noon on the 27th September 2022 Further information: Heritage Innovation Fund | The National Lottery Heritage Fund Back to content page Association for Industrial Archaeology Purpose: The Association provides grants for the restoration of historically, technically, architecturally, and/or archaeologically important industrial buildings, structures, machinery, vehicles and vessels in the UK.
 Who can apply: Not for profit organisations, registered charities, trusts, CICs Funding: Up to £20,000.
-The Grants pot is divided into two categories: - Major projects where the maximum grant that can be awarded is £20,000.
+The Grants pot is divided into two categories: Major projects where the maximum grant that can be awarded is £20,000.
 The grant from the AIA must be a significant part of the total project cost.
-The AIA would not normally fund projects where the grant represents less than 20% of the total project costs. - Small projects which are allocated at least 20% of the available funds.
+The AIA would not normally fund projects where the grant represents less than 20% of the total project costs. • Small projects which are allocated at least 20% of the available funds.
 The grant limit is £7,500, for which the total cost of the project, excluding the value of volunteer labour, must not exceed £10,000.
 A small grant was awarded to the Canal and River Trust in 2020 for work on the Saul Junction swing bridge on the Gloucester and Sharpness Canal.
 Deadline: 31 March each year.